 November 29th, 2005, the Can-Kan Dreambuilders was formed, in order to begin raising money for a new library.

-After many years of dedication and thousands of cupcakes and cookie sales, chicken noodle dinners, and other fundraisers, enough money was raised to apply for a matching grant, which was obtained with the help of the City’s Grant Writer.
+After many years of dedication and thousands of dollars in cupcakes and cookie sales, chicken noodle dinners, and other fundraisers, enough money was raised to apply for a matching grant, which was obtained with the help of the City’s Grant Writer.
+The new library is 4,889 square foot, and cost $500,000.

 The Groundbreaking Ceremony was held in May of 2015.
 It was such an exciting day for all of us!